 - Configure your fields as normal.
-If you are using a random unique ID field (that is not an AutoNumber), follow the steps here to pass the value to the next form.
+If you are using a random unique ID field (that is not an Autonumber), follow the steps here to pass the value to the next form.

 Create the Update Forms

-- Next, select the fields to include in the second section of the multi-page form.
-In this example, the second section prompts the end-user to provide information about the applicant’s current residence and pets.
+- In this example, the second section prompts the end-user to provide information about the applicant’s current residence and pets.
 Move these fields from the Available Fields panel to the Selected Fields panel using the arrow button.

 - By default, all Update Form fields are set to Display Only.
 To allow end-user to input data, change the form elements to an input format such as Text Field.

-You can create additional update forms for the remaining sections.
+- Optional: If needed, create additional update forms for the remaining sections.
 The same steps apply for each additional Update Form of the multi-page form.

-- Receive the AutoNumber
+- Receive the Autonumber.

-- Select and configure the fields
+- Select and configure the fields.

-- Redirect the end-user to the next page after submission
+- Redirect the end-user to the next page after submission.

-- Set the default value to “Yes” by checking the default value checkbox.
+- Set the default value to “Yes” by selecting the default value checkbox.
 Now when this final form is submitted the field value will automatically be switched to “Yes”.

 Configure the final destination

-You can now deploy each of the DataPages to their respective web pages.
+Deploy each of the DataPages to their respective web pages.

-After the forms have been deployed the end-user will go through the sections in the following order to complete the multi-page form.
+After the forms have been deployed the end-user will go through the sections in the following order to complete the multi-page form:

 Now that the pages are deployed we can go through and test to make sure that the multi-page form is working correctly.

-- Are you using the correct AutoNumber parameter format with the InsertRecord prefix? [@InsertRecordxxxx]
+- You are using the correct Autonumber parameter format with the InsertRecord prefix[@InsertRecordxxxx]

 Once you’re satisfied with the functionality of your multi-page form, you can modify the look and feel so that all of the pages match perfectly with your host website.
-As you see in this example we used headers to add the company logo and to add section information (in blue) to provide a prompt to the end-user at each step.